New Leaders Training Applications for 2023 are open.

 If you have any questions, please do not hesitate to contact us.

 If You Are Seeking a Scholarship

-SEED provides a limited number of scholarships to eligible institutions and nonprofit organizations.
-The scholarship portion of the Administrative Support Form must be completed by a school leader or organizational administrator authorized to approve and receive funding and to support all aspects of the SEED seminar, including finances, logistics, and promotion of equitable education.
-We must receive the scholarship portion and the full Administrative Support Form from the administrator, as well as a completed New Leaders Application from each person who wishes to become a SEED leader.
+The scholarship portion of the Site Support Form must be completed by someone authorized to approve and receive funding and to support all aspects of the SEED seminar, including finances, logistics, and promotion of equitable education in the proposed SEED site.
+We must receive the scholarship portion (located within) and the Site Support Form from the designated site support person, as well as a completed New Leaders Application from each person who wishes to become a SEED leader.

 The basic criteria for scholarships are:

 - The partner site's capacity and commitment to host a SEED seminar for at least two years following receipt of the scholarship.